SLAC-ML/Badger-Home/docs/guides/bo-extension.md

 - In 1D the mean is shown by the solid line, while the 2 sigma confidence region on either side is shown as shaded regions

-- In 2D, the mean and variance are shown in separate plots
+- In 2D, the mean and variance are shown in separate plots (shown in step 3)

 #### One dimensional chart